GraceBurke-88/mywebclass-agile-docs/documentation/theme_1/initiatives/initiative_devops.md

 # Initiative 2: "DevOps Implementation for MyWebClass.org"

 ### Description:
 Implement a DevOps process that supports the development of MyWebClass.org.
+Consider security concerns

 ### Goals:
 Implement a DevOps process that supports the development of MyWebClass.org.
 Ensure smooth collaboration between the development team and other stakeholders.
+Ensure secure access to the DevOps infrastructure.
+Maintain compliance: Ensure compliance with regulatory and industry standards for security, such as PCI-DSS, HIPAA, and GDPR.

 ### Scope:
 This initiative covers the implementation of a DevOps process that supports the development of MyWebClass.org.

 ### Outcomes:
 DevOps process that supports the development of MyWebClass.org.</br>
 Improved collaboration between the development team and other stakeholders.